lndwn/react-starter-kit/readme.md

 npm run lint
 ```

-Linting has been setup with `tslint`.
-The `lint` command uses the TypeScript compiler to check types first, then runs TSLint.
+Linting has been setup with `eslint`.
+The `lint` command uses the TypeScript compiler to check types first, then runs ESLint.
 Running both may be unneccessary, but better to be safe than sorry.

 ## Building